MikroElektronika/mikrosdk_click_v2/clicks/singlecell/README.md

 >
 > This is a example which demonstrates the use of Single Cell board.
-> This example shows the automatic control of the Single Cell click,
+> This example shows the automatic control of the Single Cell Click,
 > enable and disable power the regulator output on 10 sec.
 >